wp-plugins/jquery-colorbox/readme.txt

 Yet another Colorbox plugin for Wordpress.

-All images on the blog are displayed in a layer when clicked.
-Images are grouped as galleries when linked in the same blogpost.
+All images in posts and pages are displayed in a layer when clicked.
+Images are grouped as galleries when linked in the same blog post or page.

 Includes <a href="http://colorpowered.com/colorbox/">ColorBox</a> 1.3.5 jQuery plugin from Jack Moore.
 Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library bundled with Wordpress.